 “All discussions of NWT accuracy will consider John 1:1 where “the Word” is presented as being “a god” (NWT).
 This is said to be necessary to distinguish the Almighty God from a created god, based on the use of “God” with the article and “God” without the article.
 The truth is, “God” with the article reveals Divine personality, whereas “God” without the article presents Divine essence, as standard Greek grammars clearly state.
 Greek grammar shows that when a predicate nominative occurs before the verb (as in the third clause of this verse) it doesn’t take an article.
 If the NWT translators were correct in assuming that “God” without the article should be rendered “a god,” then they violated their own fabricated “rule” in verses 6, 12, 13, and 18 of this same chapter – and 94% of the time in the New Testament.”

-So, when Jehovah’s Witnesses attempt to argue the trinity doctrine, and say that “the Word was a god,” as opposed to “the Word was god,” there in the scripture at John 1:1, they are, again, inserting this article, or the word “a,” into the text, to back up their teaching, rather than allowing their teaching to be formed by what the bible does actually say.
+So, when Jehovah’s Witnesses attempt to argue the trinity doctrine, and say that the scripture at John 1:1 should read, “the Word was a god,” as opposed to “the Word was god.”
+Again, they are inserting this article, or the word “a,” into the text, to back up their teaching, rather than allowing their teaching to be formed by what the bible does actually say.